 Following the agile guidelines, these frameworks clearly define the team roles and responsibilities.
 So, let’s first discuss a team structure in a lightweight, simple, and most popular agile framework: scrum.

-Scrum Team Structure
+- Extending The Scrum Team Structure

 Scrum is a simple iterative framework developed by Ken Schwaber and Jeff Sutherland.
 It is especially well suited for small teams; it provides solutions to complex problems that are adjustable in new environments.